Kong/docs.konghq.com/app/enterprise/2.1.x/developer-portal/configuration/authentication/basic-auth.md

 For more information, see
 [Sessions in the Dev Portal](/enterprise/{{page.kong_version}}/developer-portal/configuration/authentication/sessions).

 - When Dev Portal Authentication is enabled, content files remain unauthenticated until a role is applied to them.
-The exceptions are `settings.txt` and `dashboard.txt` that begin with the `*` role.
+The exceptions are `settings.txt` and `dashboard.txt`, which begin with the `*` role.
 For more information, see
 [Developer Roles and Content Permissions](/enterprise/{{page.kong_version}}/developer-portal/administration/developer-permissions).